-Length: 300 yards (275 metres) maximum, 250 yards (230 metres) minimum.
+Length: 300 yards (274 metres) maximum, 250 yards (229 metres) minimum.

-Width: 200 yards (183 metres) maximum unboarded, 160 yards (145 metres) maximum boarded.
+Width: 200 yards (183 metres) maximum unboarded, 160 yards (146 metres) maximum boarded.

-Safety Zone: At sides about 10 yards, at ends about 30 yards.
+Safety Zone: At sides about 10 yards (9 metres), at ends about 30 yards (27.5 metres).

 Markings: Broken lines or full marking may be used across the grounds.
 Marks on the boards or flags (clear of the safety zone) are useful as a guide to the umpires.
-Two short lines at right angles to the 60 yard line should be drawn 40 yards out from the centre of the goal.
+Two short lines at right angles to the 60 yard line should be drawn 40 yards (36.5 metres) out from the centre of the goal.
 A line of tees approximately two foot apart clear of the centre spot should be marked on the centre line.
 A double tee as shown will help keep teams apart at the throw in.
 These should be one yard apart.
-A line of about 50 yards in length should be drawn on the end safety zone about 20 yards from the back line as shown.
+A line of about 50 yards (45.7 metres) in length should be drawn on the end safety zone about 20 yards (18 metres) from the back line as shown.

 Boards: Boards keep the ball in play, allow the ground to be narrowed and spread the game more evenly across the field.
-They should not exceed 11 inches in height and be of treated timber at least one inch thick.
+They should not exceed 11 inches (28 centimetres) in height and be of treated timber at least one inch thick.
 A metal peg should be inserted down the middle to secure them to the ground.
 They should be tongued and grooved at the ends or joined by a metal plate.
 A board should be easily replaceable during a match if damaged.
-A triangular arris rail (4x2in) may be fitted at the base of the board to deflect the ball back into play.
+A triangular arris rail (4x2inches or 10x5cms) may be fitted at the base of the board to deflect the ball back into play.
 Boards may be curved from the 30 yard line to 15 yards into the back line.
 Boards should be inspected regularly to ensure that pins are not proud on the top and that metal plates are flush with the surface and that there are no splinters to injure ponies.